ahmettoguz/database-postgresql/README.md

 <h2 id="intro">📌 About Project</h2>

 This project simplifies the deployment of PostgreSQL, using Docker Compose.
 It provides pre-configured `.env` variable configurations.
-Additionally, a guide on relational database structure is available at `/guide`.
+Additionally, a guide on relational database structure is available at `guide` directory.

 <br/>